|

 Bifurcated determinations, such as negligence and damages issues

-phases of the trial have concluded, except to the extent otherwise
+all phases of the trial have concluded, except to the extent

 Brief